256th Infantry Division: Germany

 The division was raised in Wehrkreis IV (Dresden) on 26 August 1939.
-The division is shipped to Poland (Protektorat Böhmen-Mären) as occupation force.
-The division was to remain there in that role until November 1939 after which it's transported to Lippstadt, western Germany, in order to commence training for the attack on France and the Low Countries in 1940.
+The division was shipped to Poland (Protektorat Böhmen-Mären) as an occupation force.
+The division remained there in that role until November 1939 after which it was transported to Lippstadt in order to commence training for the attack on France and the Low Countries in 1940.

 The Netherlands & Belgium

 Just before the attack on May 10, the division was moved to the town of Kleve on the Dutch border where it was attached to the XXVI Corps under General der Artillerie Albert Wodrig, which was itself part of Heeresgruppe B (Army Group) under General-Oberst Fedor von Bock.
 Attached with the 256th Infantry Division in the XXVI Corps were the 254th Division and the so-called SS-VT (SS Verfügungstruppe, later 2nd SS Panzer Division Das Reich.)

 On the morning of May 10, the 256th Division got the order to break through the Dutch border defense, take the bridge at Gennep and push through to the Peel/Raam defensive line at Mill.

 Though making good progress in the beginning, it turned out that the bridge at Gennep was the only 'bigger' road bridge which was taken intact, making a speedy transportation of troops almost impossible.
 This led to the 256th Division coming to Mill in pieces after which heavy fighting ensued for almost 48 hours.
 General Fedor von Bock visited the broken defensive line around Mill on May 11.

 The 256th continued to fight along the line 's-Hertogenbosch, Tilburg, south of Breda, Braschaat, Antwerp and then on to the Nieuwpoort/Dunkirk area where they sealed the salient around the last harbour used to evacuate retreating French and British forces.

 At the beginning of the second phase of Fall Gelb, the division was ordered to stay in the Nieuwpoort/Dunkirk area and later to Brittany where it stayed as an occupation force until February 1941.